 The best solution I have found…

-I have a very good coffee grinder, and if I am not sure what type of icing/confectioner’s sugar I can get, I buy some granulated cane sugar, grind it myself to produce the icing/confectioners sugar I want.
+I have a very good coffee grinder, and if I am not sure what type of icing/confectioner’s sugar I can get, I buy some granulated cane sugar, grind it myself to produce the icing/confectioners sugar I prefer.

 We’re not through yet…